 Evoking the light of the Eternal City, its metallic paint in Imperial Saffron is achieved through the integration of gold dust.

 Bulgari’s Parentesi motif is reimagined on the engine front grid, while its eight-pointed star is referenced on the wheel rims.

 Its interiors showcase a dashboard covered in colorful hand-painted silk and seats decked out in embroidered octane leather.

-Mercedes-Benz Chief Design Officer Gorden Wegner and Abloh took the legendary G-Class SUV to disrupt the classic notions of luxury.
+The Mercedes-Benz Chief Design Officer, Gorden Wegner, and Abloh took the legendary G-Class SUV to disrupt the classic notions of luxury.

-The collaboration unveiled the G-Class that looked radically different from any versions of the popular SUV before.
+The collaboration unveiled the G-Class, which looked radically different from any versions of the popular SUV before.

 The Project Geländewagen is essentially a racing version of the G stripped out completely to make it a canvas.

 The partially sanded paintwork is there to embrace the notion of beauty in imperfection.

 The interior is barebones, with an F1 steering wheel and racing seats.
 The safety elements are highlighted in red.

 There are light blue elements that pop up in an otherwise spartan cabin.
 The 1:3 replica of the car was auctioned to Sotheby’s Contemporary Curated program.